 Date

-\\\\\\, Director of the Ph.D.
-Program The Heller School for Social Policy and Management Brandeis University 415 South Street/MS 035 Waltham, MA 02454
+, Director of the Ph.D.
+Program

+The Heller School for Social Policy and Management

-Dear \\\\\:
+Brandeis University 415 South Street/MS 035

+Waltham, MA 02454

+wattham, WA 02434

+Dear:

-I am writing to request formal appointment of my dissertation committee for my proposal thesis entitled:
+I am writing to request formal appointment of my dissertation committee for my prothesis entitled: posal

 PROPOSAL TITLE

-The purpose of my proposal is to [short description including a general statement of the theoretical framework, type and expected source of data, and methods of analysis].
+The purpose of my proposal is to [short description including a general statement of theoretical framework, type and expected source of data, and methods of analysis]. the

-Indicate whether the dissertation will be presented as a monograph or as three publishable papers.
+Indicate whether the dissertation will be presented as a monograph or as three publis papers. shable

 I have asked the following individuals to be on my committee:

 [List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]

 If this meets with your approval please let me know.

 Sincerely,

 Your name